Season 3, Episode 9

 Michael Kithcart: 0:00

-Hello, I'm Michael W Kithcart, high performance leadership coach and the creator of the winning your way framework.
-Welcome to the champions of risk podcast, where I feature business and thought leaders who share stories of triumphs, tough calls and best practices.
+Hello, I'm Michael W Kithcart, a high-performance leadership coach and the creator of the winning your way framework.
+Welcome to the Champions of Risk podcast, where I feature business and thought leaders who share stories of triumphs, tough calls, and best practices.
 So you're better equipped to navigate ongoing uncertainty, take inspired action and define what it means to be winning your way in business and in life.
 Have you ever felt like a fraud, that you're just waiting for people to discover that you don't know what you're doing?
 Or what you're talking about?
 Or maybe that you're not even as good as you?
 They think that you were?
 Even when you know, it's not the truth?
 Do you still sometimes think it?
-Statistically speaking, nearly everyone has thought along those lines, at least some time, both men and women, it can affect anyone, but it's more likely to affect high achieving individuals high achieving individuals who happen to listen to the champions of this podcast, they vary each other.
+Statistically speaking, nearly everyone has thought along those lines, at least some time, both men and women, it can affect anyone, but it's more likely to affect high-achieving individuals high-achieving individuals who happen to listen to the champions of this podcast, they vary each other.
 This is why we need to break this down.
 Research has shown that 75% of women executives have experienced what we're talking about here, which is imposter syndrome.
 So what is it?
 And what if impostor syndrome was actually your superpower, my guest today, Jen Coken is going to break it all down for us, recognized by ABC, MSNBC and TEDx.
-Jen is a comedian, coach, speaker and impostor syndrome expert.
+Jen is a comedian, coach, speaker, and impostor syndrome expert.
 She transforms women executives and founders from being stuck and fearful of making the wrong decision to owning their expertise, having confidence in the direction they're headed, and the courage to be with their uncertainty.
-Fortune 500 CEOs and seven figure founders trust Jen to shake things up with no apologies, no Limits at all.
+Fortune 500 CEOs and seven-figure founders trust Jen to shake things up with no apologies, no Limits at all.
 Did I mention, she's a comedian?
 Jen, welcome to the podcast.

 Jen Coken: 1:59